ProjectDaden/Brand-platform-FE/DU-md/page-layouts.md

-Core Brand Identity
+"Core Brand Identity"

 	Brand Name & Tagline

 		Brand name
-			p.intro					(text that introduced naming your brand)
+			p.intro					(Your brand name is the foundation of your identity.
+A well-chosen name makes your brand memorable and helps people connect with your business.)

 			label					(Brand name)
-			detail					(a detail that makes it easier for users to find a name for their brand) text input field		BrandName(string)
+			detail					(Choose a name that represents your vision or cements your products and services.) text input field		BrandName(string)
 				Update Preview		nav.BrandName, Hero.H1

 		Tagline
-			p.intro					(Explain how a good tagline could keep your band in the user's mind longer) checkbox				UseTagline(bool)
+			p.intro					(Create a phrase that captures your brand’s essence.)

+			label					(Do you want to use a tagline?) detail					(A great tagline strengthens your brand by making it more memorable and meaningful.) checkbox				UseTagline(bool)

 			label					(Tagline)